UCL-ARC/fortran-unit-testing-lesson/episodes/3-fortran-unit-test-syntax.md

     ! use the src to be tested
     implicit none

     !
-Define types to act as test parameters contains
+Define types to act as test parameters (and test case for pfunit) contains

     !
 Define a test suite (collection of tests) to be returned from a procedure

     !
 Define the actual test execution code which will call the src and execute assertions

     !
-Define constructors for the test parameter types end module test_something
+Define any constructors for your derived types (test parameters/cases) end module test_something
 ```